Child prostitution in West Africa: Boys in prostitution

 The presence of underage boys in prostitution is often times overlooked and not seen as an imperative issue in Western Africa.
 Anti-gay opinions have become the norm in Africa with some countries criminalizing homosexuality.
 In most African countries the extensiveness of boy prostitution is seldom admitted or expressed as an issue, due to a combination of deeply rooted gender roles set by religion and sociocultural values.

 The greatest leading factor in West Africa leaving boys more prone to prostitution is homelessness.
 This displacement from their home is a result of an assortment of reasons including: sexual abuse, homophobia, and discrimination, all common experiences for people within this population.
 Many underage boys fled their home as a means to escape physically and/or sexually abusive households while others who identify as gay fled their home as a result of the homophobic atmosphere.

-Boys in the sex trade engage in commercial sex predominantly as a response to their homelessness.
+Boys in the sex trade engage in commercial sex predominantly as a response to homelessness.
 Unlike their female counterparts, boys in prostitution are rarely under the control of a pimp and instead are more actively in charge in their practice of prostitution.
-Thus, they are given a sense of independence over their situation.
-This false perception of control, however, results in law enforcement as well as agencies focused on aiding distressed children to overlook and even disregard boys in prostitution.
-For example, if arrested, boys in prostitution are charged with prostitution less often than prostituted girls, and are instead charged with other crimes.
+This false perception of control results in law enforcement and agencies focused on aiding distressed children to overlook and even disregard boys in prostitution.
+If arrested, boys in prostitution are less often charged with prostitution than prostituted girls, and are instead charged with other crimes.
 This tendency of higher authorities dismissing encounters of underage boys in prostitution reduces the chances of their getting referred to assistance.
 The combination of a lack of awareness from service providers regarding the nature of boys in prostitution as well as the boys' reluctance to seek aid, due to possible prosecution for homosexual relations, limits the ability of the boys to access support.

 Preventions by country

 Benin

 Several parties are involved in the formation of Benin's anti-trafficking laws aiming to protect children from child trafficking through two measures including the promotion of an overall healthy childhood as well as precautionary measures required for child relocation.
-These key organizations include the Justice Ministry which has an office specifically dedicated to child protection, the Family Ministry, UNICEF Benin, whose primary activities center around child-trafficking as seen on their website, and the ILO with their flagship project focused on protecting children from trafficking, LUTRENA.
+These key organizations include the Justice Ministry, which has an office specifically dedicated to child protection; the Family Ministry; UNICEF Benin, whose primary activities center around child-trafficking as seen on their website; and the ILO, with their flagship project LUTRENA focused on protecting children from trafficking.
 Furthermore, Benin has implemented a law that regulates the movement of children and suppresses child trafficking.
-This law entails extensive requirements for a child's relocation within the country's borders in order to provide law enforcement agencies with a means to arrest and discourage traffickers.
+This law entails extensive requirements for a child's relocation within the country's borders in order to provide law enforcement agencies a means to arrest and discourage traffickers.